-We’ll rumble out of Canso around 1030 on Hwy 16, aka Lost Shores Parkway, and make our first stop at the Lookoff in Half Way Cove, about 40 km.
-You’re right on the edge here, the edge of a huge faultline.
+We’ll rumble out of Canso on Route 16, aka Lost Shores Parkway, and make our first stop for our Poker Run at the Chedabucto Look-off in Half Way Cove, about 40 km.
 You’ll pass the beautiful Queensport lighthouse and continue up the shore.
+You’re right on the edge here, the edge of a huge fault line.
 The deep water near shore attracts some really big fish.
 If it’s calm, expect to see whales and tuna breaching the surface as they fatten up for winter on the rich diet of mackerel.
 Look up and you’re almost certain to see a bald eagle enjoying a similar diet.

-After Tor Bay, we’ll head back to Larrys River on Hwy 316 and go right at the bridge.
-Hopefully you will find yourself on brand new asphalt (hey, it’s an election year, right?) and head to the church at the top of the hill in Port Felix for our 4th stop.
+Next we’ll head back on Route 16 on our way to Port Felix, for stop #4 at the Look-off and some lunch at the parish hall.
 Enjoy the view of the Sugar Islands where the Savalette family from France fished long before there were any permanent European settlements in North America.
-There is a brand new commemorative site across the street from the church.
+There is a nice new commemorative site across the street from the church.

 After Port Felix, we will return via Route 316 to Half Island Cove, go right at the T intersection and head east on Route 16 to Hazel Hill.
 Here we will turn right to Little Dover for stop #5 at the new Dover Wharf.
 After this stop we will proceed back out to Hazel Hill and turn right on Route 16 to continue to Canso and Whitman’s Wharf for a brief memorial to fallen riders.
 Finally, it’s back to the Stanfest site for some field games and fun.